richardschoen/iforgit/knowledge/srcgitcmd-checkout.md

 automatically checked out to a temporary source member in QTEMP for viewing.
 The source member can be optionally restored to a selected library location as well for further work on the source member.

-**NOTE:** The checkout option is simply grabbing a copy of the selected source member version to a source physical file for viewing or edtiting.
+**NOTE:** The checkout option is simply grabbing a copy of the selected source member git version to a source physical file for viewing or editing.
 The source member is not actually being checked out like a library book.
 If desired you can check out a source member and overlay/replace an existing source member, but caution should be exercised so you don't overlay a production level source member if you restore to a library other than ```QTEMP``` or ```IFORGITTMP```.

 ## Examples of using the SRCGITCMD *CHECKOUT option